Muhammad-Feroz/Muhammad-Feroz/README.md

 - 👋 Hi, I’m Muhammad Feroz
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Full Stack Web Development
-- 💞️ I’m looking to collaborate on (Nothing for Now)
+- 💞️ I’m looking to collaborate on projects
 - 📫 You Can reach me at muhammadferoz760@gmail.com

 <!---